PISA-CA is a collaborative research project in active development at UC Davis and ARO-Volcani.

 Adjust sliders to explore what-if scenarios — the chart updates instantly.

-New: Sprinkler Operating Schedule
+Sprinkler Operating Schedule

 After getting your water budget, configure your Sprinkler Settings in the left panel: